Doncaster North (UK Parliament constituency)

-Doncaster North is a constituency in South Yorkshire, England, represented in the House of Commons of the UK Parliament since 2005 by Ed Miliband of the Labour Party.
-From 2010 until 2015, he was Leader of the Opposition before he lost the 2015 general election to David Cameron and the Conservatives.
-Part of the red wall, it was formerly a Labour stronghold, until the 2019 general election when it became a Labour-Conservative marginal.
+Doncaster North is a constituency in South Yorkshire that was created in 1983.
+The seat has been represented in the House of Commons of the Parliament of the United Kingdom since 2005 by Ed Miliband of the Labour Party.
+Miliband currently serves as Secretary of State for Energy Security and Net Zero under the government of Keir Starmer.
+From 2010 until 2015, he was Leader of the Opposition.

 History

+Doncaster North has returned Labour MPs since 1983, when the constituency was created from parts of the former constituencies of Don Valley, Doncaster, Goole.
+The preceding constituencies had returned Labour MPs at every general election since at least 1935.